Feel tired too often? 7 practical sleep tips you're not trying

 Unfortunately, our sleep faces enemies on all fronts, from our eating habits, to our always-connected work life, to the screens we stare at all day.
 Discoveries like the impact blue light has on wakefulness and the effect dim light has on sleep are exciting, but we’re not going to technology our way out of this issue.
 The solutions are decidedly old-school.

-Here are some tips from our sleep experts to help you get a better night’s sleep:
+Here are 7 tips from our sleep experts to help you get a better night’s sleep:

 - Keep regular hours.
 Early to bed, early to rise, remember?
 Try waking up and going to sleep at the same times every day.
 Getting into a good sleep cycle can help you avoid sleep disorders.